 According to Forbes, copywriting is “the art of writing persuasively in order to market a product, service, person, or idea.”
-Its importance to the Internet only began around 2003 when web rankings became chaotic.

 Since words speedily multiplied across the web, content marketing sprang.